 Monday, June 23, 2014

-A North Americana born in Milwaukee, what she refers to «the deep midwest».
-Mordaz and irreverent, Rachel Arieff has two peculiar shows: Anti-Karaoke (Sidecar) and Coñólogos (Gipsy Lou).
+A North American born in Milwaukee, what she refers to «the deep midwest».
+Biting and irreverent, Rachel Arieff has two unique shows: Anti-Karaoke (Sidecar) and Coñólogos (Gipsy Lou).

 -My grandmother was Norwegian, one of my grandfathers was German and the other was Russian… I’m a mongrel, like most North Americans.
 My father sold aluminum siding, my mother was a housewife and I came out an artist; let’s just say I was a surprise.